1. LICENSE GRANT AND RESTRICTIONS

 10.1 Notices.
 Except as otherwise specified in this Agreement, all notices, permissions and approvals hereunder shall be in writing and shall be deemed to have been given upon: (i) personal delivery; (ii) the second business day after mailing by overnight carrier; (iii) the first business day after sending by confirmed facsimile or email (provided email shall not be sufficient for notices of termination).
 All notices shall be sent to the addresses set forth in the applicable Order Form, which may be updated by written notice to the other party.

 10.2 Product Modifications.
-The Company continues to innovate and develop its Services and reserves the right from time-to-time to make modifications to the Services and/or to particular components of the Services to improve the Services and/or to address market changes, including, but not limited to, making changes to the particular third party review, social media and/or business listing sites that the Services monitor and/or manage and are included within the Services.
+The Company continues to innovate and develop its Services and reserves the right from time-to-time to make modifications to the Services and/or to particular components of the Services in order to improve the Services and/or to address market changes, including, but not limited to, making changes to the particular third party review, social media and/or business listing sites that the Services monitor and/or manage and are included within the Services.
 The Company does not warrant or promise that any specific third party review, social media and/or business-listing site will be included within the scope of the Services.
 Company will use commercially reasonable efforts to notify Customer of any material modifications to its Services.

 10.3 Export Compliance.
 The Services, other technology that the Company may make available, and derivatives thereof may be subject to export laws and regulations of the United States and other jurisdictions.
 Each party represents that it is not named on any U.S. government denied-party list.
 Customer shall not permit access to or use of the Services in a U.S. embargoed country or in violation of any U.S. export law or regulation.